 Winnicott’s “good enough” parent concept can, I believe, also be applied to other areas of life: The “good enough” partner, neighbor, employee, adult child, friend, sister.
 The “good enough” high school orchestra performance, project presentation, report card, slice of pizza, performance review, art project.

 So how can you adapt Winnicott’s “good enough” approach to let yourself off the unrealistic expectation hook this holiday season?

 Don’t expect things to be perfect, or even try to make them so.
 I know for some of us recovering perfectionists, this will be a challenge, but it gets easier with practice and exposure.
 “Good enough” is the new name of the game, and it’s better than being perfect.
 Perfect is setting yourself up for failure, disappointment and, at the very least, exhaustion.
 “Good enough” is about being authentic, kind to yourself, attuned to your true needs, and practicing compassion.

-Focus on what YOU want to get out of the holidays, and on what you can control.
-Instead of aspiring to live out some Hallmark Channel fairy tale (no hate to Hallmark movies, by the way), maybe what matters to you personally is getting to talk to a few friends and family members, relaxing with a favorite book or show, eating some yummy food, volunteering for a few hours, or making one person smile.
+Focus instead on what YOU want to get out of the holidays, and on what you can control.
+Instead aspiring to live out some Hallmark Channel fairy tale (no hate to Hallmark Channel movies, by the way), maybe what matters to you personally is getting to talk to a few friends and family members, relaxing with a favorite book or show, eating some yummy food, volunteering for a few hours, or making one person smile.
 Reflect on what will make your holiday feel meaningful and reject the notion that things need to look, be, or feel a specific way.

 Practice mindfulness.
-I’ve written about mindfulness many times on this blog, and it keeps coming up because it’s an amazing tool that can be applied in any situation.
+I’ve written about mindfulness many times on this blog, and it keeps coming up because it’s an amazing tool that can be applied to any situation.
 Mindfulness is the practice of waking up to the present moment and allowing it to exist as it is with non-judgment and acceptance.

 It is NOT about trying to fight with or change your feelings or thoughts.